teusH/MySense/README.md

 See README.pi for installation of the Raspberry Pi platform.
 MySense plugins: Use the shell file `INSTALL.sh [DHT GPS DB plugin ...]` to download all dependent modules.

-The sensor plugins can be tested in standalone mode, e.g. for BME280 Bosch chip, use `python MyBME280.py`.
+The sensor plugins, and output modules can be tested in *standalone mode*, e.g. for BME280 Bosch chip, use `python MyBME280.py`.
+Or use the Python debugger `pdb` in stead.
 See the script for the use of sync and debug options at the end of the script to test.

 ## Documentation
 See the REAME's and docs directory for descriptions how to prepair the HW, python software and Pi OS for the different modules.

 `CONTENT.md` will give an overview of the files and short description.

-## Operation status:
+## Operation status
 See the various README/docs directory for the plugin's and modules for the status of operation, development status, or investigation.

 Failures on internet connectivity and so retries of access is provided.

-## Test support
+## Extensive test support
-Use the following if one starts: test each sensor input or output channel one at a time first.
+Use the following first if one uses MySense for the first time: test each sensor input or output channel one at a time first.
 Use the Conf dictionary to set configuration for the test of the module.

 The sensor plugin as well the output pugin channels *all* have a `__main__` test loop in the script.